Using

 Want more?

 Check out the Instagram Playbook by Wait Until 8th and Instagram’s own parent guide.
-For more thoughtful assistance with the social media experience, check out START’s Social Media playbook.
+For more thoughtful assistance with the social media experience, check out Wait Until 8th’s Social Media guide.

 Talk about tech!